logihackdays/LGS_ARX/README.md

 # Do’s and Don’ts
 These are a few guidelines that may help you implement 'better' support in your game:

-DO’s
+**DO’s**

-● Create a callback function and use it to be notified on applet focus change, device orientation change and user clicks on any object in your applet.
+● Create a callback function and use it to be notified on applet focus change, device orientation change and user clicks on any object in your applet.<br />
 ● The applet will be displayed on Arx Control only after the first valid call to LogiArxSetIndex.
 Send all your data first, and then set the index page to display correctly the app.

-DON’TS
+**DON’TS**

 ● Data is sent over Wi-Fi.
 Don’t send oversized images or files.
 Try to optimize the format of any file that will be part of the applet.